NetApp/ontap-rest-python/examples/python_client_library/README.md

 The repository folder **python_client_library** contains samples scripts you can refer to understand how the ONTAP REST API can be accessed through the Python client library.

+Before running the example scripts , make sure the following packages are installed.

+* python 3.5 or later
+* requests 2.21.0 or later
+* marshmallow 3.2.1 or later

 ## Using the Python client library